alexelwood14/alexelwood14/README.md

 ## :wave: Hi there!

-I am a Computer Science Undergraduate University of Bristol.
+I am a Computer Science PhD Student University of Bristol.

 ## :hammer_and_wrench: Tools & Technologies